7 Tips for Surviving Dog Shedding Season

 Excessive shedding?
 It could be a health issue.

-In most cases, dogs shed regularly, but sometimes they’ll shed a little extra.
+In most cases, dogs shed regularly, and pet parents need not worry.
+Sometimes they’ll shed a little extra (sometimes due to your dog’s health).
 Here are a few reasons your dog may be experiencing excessively heavy shedding:

 - Your dog is scared, nervous, or anxious (just like humans, dogs can have regular and unsparked anxiety).
 Plus, when they’re nervous, they release epinephrine, which causes shedding.